 46. “I never thought I’d land in pictures with a face like mine.”
 Even the most gorgeous women have insecurities.
 Learn to have confidence and love who you are.

 47. “I was asked to act when I couldn’t act.
-I was asked to sing ‘Funny Face’ when I couldn’t sing, and dance with Fred Astaire when I couldn’t dance, and do all kind of things I wasn’t prepared for.
+I was asked to sing ‘Funny Face’ when I couldn’t sing, dance with Fred Astaire when I couldn’t dance, and do all kinds of things I wasn’t prepared for.
 Then I tried like mad to cope with it.”
 Fake it till you make it.

 48. Rock an updo now and then.

 49. “Nothing is impossible.
 The word itself says, ‘I’m possible!’”

 50. Focus on the positive things in life and let go of the sad.
 Audrey said, “If my world were to cave in tomorrow, I would look back on all the pleasures, excitements, and worthwhilenesses I have been lucky enough to have had.
 Not the sadness, not my miscarriages, or my father leaving home, but the joy of everything else.
 It will have been enough.”
 We can all learn from that.